kbytesys/django-recaptcha3/README.md

 ```
 You can use any word in place of "True", the clean function will check only if the variable exists.

-If you set `RECAPTCHA_DISABLE` to be valid json, it will be interpreted as a mock capatcha server response allowing you to mock score/hostname/action as required:
+If you set `RECAPTCHA_DISABLE` to be valid json, it will be interpreted as a mock captcha server response allowing you to mock score/hostname/action as required:
 ```python
 os.environ['RECAPTCHA_DISABLE'] = json.dumps({'score': 0.4, 'hostname': 'localhost', 'action': 'homepage'})
 ```